Nanping Fujian, China Travel Guide

 No formal short-term language learning programs exist just for tourists in Nanping.

-Wuyishan occasionally hosts tea-related festivals or competitions, especially during spring and autumn tea harvests.
+Wuyishan from time to time hosts tea-related festivals or competitions, especially during spring and autumn tea harvests.

 Local celebrations of major Chinese holidays offer opportunities to observe local customs.

-Find opportunities for relaxation and rejuvenation amidst Nanping's serene landscapes.
+Find options for unwinding and refreshing amidst Nanping's serene landscapes.

 TCM clinics operate in local hospitals and private practices.